nzv8fan/reutersDbWvDemo/README.md

 The purpose of this code is to primarily show how DeepLearning4J can train a WordVector model from data contained in a common RDBMS database rather than flat files or a distributed database system.

+Additionally, the code shows a custom pre-processor and custom iterators over the database ResultSet object.

 1. Download the SGM files:
 ```./downloadReutersSGM.sh```